Giving Options and Fund Types

 Philanthropy, Your Way

-If you're looking to start your own fund and make a bigger impact with your giving, we can help.
+With us, you can set up a charitable fund of your own and make a bigger impact with your giving.
 Our funds let you give in your own way, on your own timetable.
 Tell us what you're passionate about, and we'll take it from there.

-Our Fund Types:
+General Fund Types:

-• Donor-advised funds eliminate the need for a private foundation.
+Donor-advised funds eliminate the need for a private foundation.
 You focus on giving to nonprofits of your choosing; we take care of the paperwork.

-• Field of interest funds allow you to concentrate your giving on a particular issue or geographic area — such as ending hunger, protecting the environment, or supporting the arts.
+Field of interest funds allow you to concentrate your giving on a particular issue or geographic area — such as ending hunger, protecting the environment, or supporting the arts.

-• Designated funds support your charitable organizations of choice.
+Designated funds support your charitable organizations of choice.

-• Agency endowment funds are set up by nonprofits to grow their assets and, in so doing, provide permanent sources of revenue for those organizations.
+Agency endowment funds are set up by nonprofits to grow their assets and, in so doing, provide permanent sources of revenue for those organizations.

 Leave Your Legacy